seanhess/seanhess.github.com/_posts/2015-08-19-practical-haskell-json-api.md

 Before you Begin
 ----------------

-This article assumes you have a project set up with stack, that you know how to import a 3rd party module, that you know how to write a simple IO program, and how to write a simple function.
+This article assumes you have a project set up with stack, that you know how to import a 3rd party module, how to write a simple IO program, and how to write a simple function.

 We recommend you work through all 3 previous tutorials.
 In [Getting Started][getting-started] we teach you how to build an run Haskell projects, in [Importing Code][importing-code] we show you how to import other modules, and in [Using Monads][using-monads] we teach you how to use `do` notation.